Almost Everything About the Unitary Almost Mathieu Operator: Model and Results

 In particular, for $z \in \partial \bbD$ one has $A^\aubrydual_{\lambda_1,\lambda_2,z} = \overline{A_{\lambda_2,\lambda_1, z}}$, so statements transfer into the dual setting in a straightforward fashion.

-As another consequence of our work, we can completely classify the cocycle behavior in the language of Avila's global theory \cite{Avila2015Acta}.
-One has to be slightly more careful in the case $\lambda_2 = 1$, since the associated cocycle obviously is not analytic and hence the apparatus of global theory cannot be applied directly.
+One must be careful in the present setting for two reasons.
+First, the transfer matrices for the UAMO are not in $\SL(2,\bbR)$: indeed they are not even unimodular; this can be solved with a suitable conjugacy that moves the normalized cocycle $A/\sqrt{\det A}$ into $\SL(2,\bbR)$ (we will give a more detailed description later).
+Second, in the case $\lambda_2 = 1$, the associated cocycle obviously is not analytic and hence the apparatus of global theory cannot be applied directly, even after shifting to the real cocycle.
 To deal with that, we work with a suitable regularization; in fact, because of singularities that arise off the real axis, we use this regularization even when $\lambda_2 \neq 1$.
 To that end, we consider $B = B_{\lambda_1,\lambda_2,z}$ given by